Legend of the Fist: The Return of Chen Zhen: Plot

 The film is mainly set in China before the Second Sino-Japanese War.
 Chen Zhen joins a group of Chinese soldiers who fight alongside the Allies against the Germans in France during World War I. After the war, he returns to China and takes on the identity of his friend, Qi Tianyuan, who was killed in action.

 Back in Shanghai, Chen joins an underground movement to counter an impending invasion of China by the Empire of Japan.
 He befriends Liu Yutian, the owner of a nightclub frequented by foreign dignitaries and becomes attracted to Kiki, a nightclub singer who is actually a Japanese spy.
 One night, Chen discovers that the Japanese are planning to assassinate General Zeng, the son of a northern warlord and push the blame to General Zhuo, a rival warlord.
 Zeng's death will spark a civil war between the two warlords and aid the subsequent Japanese invasion.
 Chen disguises himself as a masked superhero and saves Zeng by defeating the assassins.
-After the operation failed, the Japanese government sends a name list of anti-Japanese activists to Colonel Chikaraishi Takeshi, the leader of the Japanese spy agency in Shanghai, ordering him to kill the people on the list.
-Chikaraishi leaks out the list to cause panic among the people, and pays a visit to the nightclub.
+Following the failure of the operation, the Japanese government sends a list of names of anti-Japanese activists to Colonel Chikaraishi Takeshi, the leader of the Japanese spy agency in Shanghai, ordering him to kill the people on the list.
+Chikaraishi leaks the list to cause panic among the people, and pays a visit to the nightclub.